How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Step 8.
 Procedures, training, communications

 Update instructions and checklists.
-Train the roles of "user / process owner / expert."
-Introduce KPIs for tool usage and feedback tools.
+Train the roles of user, process owner, and expert.
+Introduce KPIs for tool usage and feedback channels.

 Step 9.
 Scaling and replicating patterns